8 Holiday Food Tips for IBD Warriors

 • Digestion begins in the mouth, so chewing foods thoroughly makes it easier for your gut on the way down.

-• Foods such as juices, candy, and soda can pull water into your intestine, which may contribute to watery stools and diarrhea.
+• Foods Foods such as juices, candy, and soda can pull water into your intestine, which may contribute to watery stools and diarrhea.

 Consider limiting alcohol consumption

-• Side effects of even moderate alcohol consumption may include gut irritation, diarrhea, and bleeding.
+• Alcohol causes most people with IBD to experience worse symptoms.
+Side effects of even moderate alcohol consumption may include gut irritation, diarrhea, and bleeding.

 • Depending on the nature of the event, take moments to focus on non-food related events like spending quality time with family or friends.